meta-company/makex/documents/source/proposals/workspaces-overlay.md

 Coming soon.
 Not implemented yet.
 These feature is up for discussion.
 ```

-A Workspace may be named or overlayed on top of another Workspace (or all Workspaces).
+A Workspace may be named or overlaid on top of another Workspace (or all Workspaces).

 The names of these Workspaces may be defined in a Workspace file.
 TODO: Should they be in a Workspace file?